Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 go to full definition

-ai:MusicInformationRetrieval: Capability for retrieving, analyzing, and categorizing music-related information such as audio files, melodies, or lyrics using audio features, metadata, and user queries
+ai:MusicInformationRetrieval: Capability for retrieving, analysing, and categorising music-related information such as audio files, melodies, or lyrics using audio features, metadata, and user queries

 go to full definition